Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Infinite Earth Art: Temples of Luang Prabang

 Temple gazing has never been high on my travel to-do list.
-Like so many people traveling in SE Asia, I have taken the stance of:
+Like so many people drifting in SE Asia, I’ve taken the following stance:

 Another temple.
 How many temples can I see?

-However, as humans, we have the open-minded ability to easily change views when we desire.
+However, as humans, we have the open-minded ability to change views if we desire to.

-After recent admiration for a few wats in Chiang Rai, I kept the vibe in Laos’ UNESCO site and second city of Luang Prabang.
+After recent admiration for a few wats in Chiang Rai, I kept the vibe alive in Laos’ UNESCO site of Luang Prabang.

 According to Nomadasurus: